jlinoff/make-gcc/README.md

 named gcc-enable to set them for you.
 It also generates a tool named gcc-disable to disable them.

-For each run a log is created in /tmp/make-gcc.sh-DTS.log where DTS is the date-time stamp of the run.
+For each run a log of stdout and stderr is created in /tmp/make-gcc.sh-DTS.log where DTS is the date-time stamp of the run.
 The log location can be controlled by setting the LOGDIR environment variable.

 ### Example 1